10 Ultra-Practical Tips To Stay Married To A Narcissist

 Staying married to a narcissist is a difficult task.

-- First, recognize that narcissism is a personality disorder that can’t be cured.
-So, don’t fool yourself into thinking you can fix them.
+• First, narcissism is a personality disorder that may be treated, but cannot be cured.
+So, don’t fool yourself into thinking you can fix your narcissist.